The following Value Added Tax guidance note Produced by Tolley provides comprehensive and up to date tax information

 Please see the Disabled individuals ― overview guidance note for more information on the reliefs available to disabled individuals.

 Certain building work is liable to VAT at the zero rate, see the Construction ― zero-rating of construction services guidance note.
-However, certain construction services can be zero-rated under these provisions explained below.
+However, certain building work can also be zero-rated under these provisions explained below.